inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	"If I'm what I eat, I'm a chocolate chip cookie."
 We have the flu.
 I don't know if this particular strain has an official name, but if it does, it must be something like "Martian Death Flu".
 You may have had it yourself.
-The main symptom is that you wish you had another setting on your electric blanket, up past "HIGH", that said "ELECTROCUTION".
+The  symptom is that you wish you had another setting on your electric blanket, up past "HIGH", that said "ELECTROCUTION".
 	Another symptom is that you cease brushing your teeth, because (a) your teeth hurt, and (b) you lack the strength.
 Midway through the brushing